chris92vr/Galactic-Memory-Game/README.md

 - End message - shows the user the final result with the respective score

 ### Features Left to Implement
-- Implement different levels of difficulty to better test your memory
+- Implement different levels of difficulty to better test your memory.
+- Add sound effects
+- Record the best score
 ## Technologies Used

 - HTML5